What to Know About Hosting Friendsgiving

 How To Throw a Friendsgiving Party

 The key to a successful Friendsgiving party is two-fold: good food, and lots of it.
 Ideally, everyone will bring a dish or beverage to share.
 But if you’re hosting, we suggest supplying the main dish and a few sides, then let your friends fill in the gaps.
+Getting ready for Thanksgiving is not always easy, but is also necessary when hosting Friendsgiving to make sure your house is shipshape and your friends are comfortable.

 When planning what you’ll serve, aim for simple recipes that don’t require a ton of time in the kitchen.
 (Need inspiration?
 These 30-minute Thanksgiving recipes are holiday lifesavers.)
 After all, you want to be able to enjoy your friends, not spend the whole party scrambling in the kitchen.
 Here are some tips for hosting a successful and fun Friendsgiving meal: